 Finally, the chestnut spoke of its wishes: “Well, I would like to stay in this forest, to provide a home and shelter for the forest animals”.

 What happened?
 Nobody knows.
 There are trees that grow for hundreds of years.
 Others are used by people.
 In the hands of craftsmen, each tree can be useful."

-Now you can suggest building a tree.
+Now you can suggest building a tree with building blocks.
 Whatever your child wants.
 However, he/she sees it.
 You can suggest to decorate it with leaves you brought home.

 In the end, you can ask - what you have built and why.